For most high achievers, the thought of failing at anything is paralyzing, demoralizing, and terrifying. Especially failing in public.

 Let’s assume that you’ve given a new project, a new hobby, or a new habit your best effort.
 And still you fail.

-You probably failed for a reason.
-That reason might be that you don’t care enough to succeed.
-That’s okay.
+The reason you failed might be that you didn’t care enough to succeed.
+That’s okay too.

 If you tried cooking for the first time, you might realize that you hate the mess it creates.
 The cooking part is fine, and maybe even fun, but it’s the chopping, peeling, and cleanup that you could do without.